© 2021 Matt Thomas

 Pseudocode

-• Just use plain old English, explain it to your Grandma.
+Use plain old English, like explaining your code to your Grandma.

 Example: